Skip to main content

 Can a spouse be paid in Wisconsin?

 A spouse may be paid in some Wisconsin situations, but not all.
-Wisconsin’s IRIS policy manual allows legally liable relatives, including a spouse, for IRIS self-directed personal care.
-But Wisconsin’s Medicaid personal care handbook does not reimburse a spouse.
+IRIS self-directed personal care may allow family members, including some spouse situations, when program rules are met.
+Wisconsin Medicaid personal care through an agency does not reimburse a spouse.
 In Family Care self-direction, ask the MCO for its written rule before you rely on spouse pay.

 Can an adult child be paid?